SergeiGL/Rust_MCS/README.md

 - Splitting boxes with large unexplored territory (global search)
 - Splitting boxes with promising function values (local search)
 - Using a sophisticated balance between these two strategies

-For detailed information about the algorithm, refer to the [original paper](https://arnold-neumaier.at/ms/mcs.pdf).

 ## Features